limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-11](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-11.png)

-Since I knew how `qsub` worked and it has been `setuid` to `pinky`, I could exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.
+Since I knew the logic behind `qsub` and it has been `setuid` to `pinky`, I could exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.

 The steps are slightly convoluted but the end result is deeply satisfying: